FLIR/tensorflow-models/research/FLIR_README.md

     bash runtrain.bash -p path/to/pipeline.config -m save/model/here -t 120 -e 34 -g 0,1 -f
     ```

-    will run the experiment defined in path/to/pipeline.config.
+    will run the experiment defined in path/to/pipeline.config, dump the results in save/model/here, after 120 training steps which are intermittedly interrupted to run 34 evaluation steps, gpu devices 0 and 1 will be used, and at the end it will genreate a frozen inference graph.

     The config is where the architecture, training data, eval data, fine-tuning checkpoints, and other experiment details are set.

 - [tensorflow_models_setup.source](tensorflow_models_setup.source):
     Sets up the tensorflow virtualenv, unwraps the tensorflow-models proto files, and sets the pythonpath.
-Should run before using this package.
+Can be run before using this package if you have the virtualenv of tensorflow.

     Example
     ```sh